It4innovations/hyperqueue/docs/jobs/cresources.md

 !!! note

-    Specifying policy has effect only if you have more than one socket (physical CPUs).
+    Specifying a policy only has an effect if you have more than one socket (physical CPUs).
     In case of a single socket, policies are indistinguishable.